 This is a bit of a tricky topic, as each company will have varying levels of support, maintenance, and upgrade costs depending on the complexity of their Hyperion instance.
 As a good rule of thumb, On-Premise upgrades require both hardware and software components and typically are more resource and cost-intensive than upgrading to EPM Cloud.

 The teams over at Oracle Product Development have been hard at work integrating Hyperion’s legacy business processes into a cohesive and integrated cloud platform that delivers value for the office of the CFO.
 If you take a look at any Gartner, Forrester or IDC market analyses, you’ll see Oracle EPM as the clear front runner for performance management solutions.
 Now, keep in mind all of this information is coming from an Oracle webinar, but the big O boasts over 4600 customers with 7600 business processes enabled, spread across 80 countries and 20 industries.
-I don’t think the same can be said for Onestream or Adaptive, but that is trash talk for another day.

 From a delivery perspective, Oracle has streamlined the upgrade process and transformed how organizations interact with software.
 Hyperion upgrades were defined by technical requirement lags, 5-year adoption cycles and reimplementations, EPM Cloud moves a bit quicker.
 Now, Oracle releases updates monthly that install much like an iPhone would – completely hands-off and overnight.
 Rapid innovation in the cloud space means that functionality will evolve as quickly as your business does – all without having to get your hands dirty on hardware.